-The Eaquals International Annual Conference, 2022
+The Eaquals International Annual Conference, 2023

-The Eaquals Annual Conference 2022 took place in Mestre, Venice, Italy from the 28th-30th April 2022 and was well attended by both members and non-members from within the international education sector.
+The Eaquals Annual Conference 2023 took place in Tallinn, Estonia from the 27^{th} - 29^{th} April 2023 and was well attended by both members and non-members from within the international education sector.

-Attendees at the 2022 Annual Conference
+Attendees at the 2023 Annual Conference

-Attendees at the 2022 Annual Conference
+Attendees at the 2023 Annual Conference

-Attendees were welcomed to the conference by Eaquals Executive Director, Lou McLaughlin, and the conference was officially opened by Eaquals Chair, Thom Kiddle, who reflected on the journey we had been on throughout the last 18 months and our full return to face-to-face events.
+Attendees were welcomed to the conference by Eaquals Executive Director, Lou McLaughlin, and the conference was officially opened by Eaquals Chair, Thom Kiddle.
+A welcome address was then delivered by Erdem Hacifazlioglu of Macmillan Education who were the official platinum sponsors of the event.